-We use Wordnet [15] likely to have any kind of visual consistency.
-We do this by extracting all non-abstract nouns from the database, 75,062 of them in total.
-In contrast to existing object recognition datasets which use a sparse selection of classes, by collecting images for all nouns, we have a dense coverage of all visual forms.
+We use Wordnet [15], likely to have any kind of visual consistency.
+We do this by extracting all nonabstract nouns from the database, 75,062 of them in total.
+In contrast to existing object recognition data sets that use a sparse selection of classes, by collecting images for all nouns, we have dense coverage of all visual forms.

-We selected 7 independent image search engines: Altavista, Ask, Flickr, Cydral, Google, Picsearch and Webshots (others have outputs correlated with these).
-We automatically download all the images provided by each engine for all 75,846 non-abstract nouns.
+We selected seven independent image search engines: Altavista, Ask, Flickr, Cydral, Google, Picsearch, and Webshots (others have outputs correlated with these).
+We automatically download all the images provided by each engine for all 75,846 nonabstract nouns.
 Running over 8 months, this method gathered 97,245,098 images in total.
-Once intra-word duplicates and uniform images (images with zero variance) are removed, this number is reduced to 79,302,017 images from 75,062 words (around 1% of the keywords had no images).
-Storing this number of images at full resolution is impractical on the standard hardware used in our experiments so we down-sampled the images to $32\times32$ as they were gathered.
-The dataset fits onto a single hard disk, occupying 760Gb in total.
-The dataset may be downloaded from http: \people.csail.mit.edu\torralba\tinyimages.
+Once intraword duplicates and uniform images (images with zero variance) are removed, this number is reduced to 79,302,017 images from 75,062 words (around 1 percent of the keywords had no images).
+Storing this number of images at full resolution is impractical on the standard hardware used in our experiments, so we downsampled the images to 32×32 as they were gathered.3 The data set fits onto a single hard disk, occupying 760 Gbytes in total.
+The data set may be downloaded from http://people.csail.mit. edu/torralba/tinyimages.

-Fig. 2(a) shows a histogram of the number of images per class.
-Around 10% of the query words are obscure so no images can be found on the Internet, but for the majority of words a reasonable number of images are found.
-We place an upper limit of 3000 images/word to keep the total collection time to a reasonable level.
-Although the gathered dataset is very large, it is not necessarily representative of all natural images.
-Images on the Internet have their own biases (e.g. objects tend to be centered and fairly large in the image).
-However, web images define an interesting visual world for developing computer vision applications [16], [37].
+Fig. 2a shows a histogram of the number of images per class.
+Around 10 percent of the query words are obscure, so no images can be found on the Internet, but, for the majority of words, a reasonable number of images are found.
+We place an upper limit of 3,000 images/word to keep the total collection time to a reasonable level.
+Although the gathered data set is very large, it is not necessarily representative of all natural images.
+Images on the Internet have their own biases (e.g., objects tend to be centered and fairly large in the image).
+However, Web images define an interesting visual world for developing computer vision applications [16], [37].